ehansis/ozelot/docs/examples/superheroes/running.rst

     2) it avoids unneccesary load on the data providers' servers, and
     3) you can be sure your results are consistent with the pipeline implementations and tests.

-To get the pre-filled cache, just run ``python manage.py getdata``.
+To get the pre-filled cache, run ``python manage.py getdata``.
 This downloads the data
 `from the 'ozelot-example-data' repository <https://github.com/trycs/ozelot-example-data/raw/master/superheroes/superheroes_web_cache.db.zip>`_ and unzips it as ``superheroes_web_cache.db``.
 If you have changed the ``REQUEST_CACHE_PATH`` variable in ``project_config.py`` move/rename the file accordingly.

-Similarly, we provide the output database of a full pipeline run.
+Also, we provide the output database of a full pipeline run.
-You can also get it
+You can get it
 `from the 'ozelot-example-data' repository <https://github.com/trycs/ozelot-example-data/raw/master/superheroes/superheroes.db.zip>`_ and unzip it.
 If you haven't changed the database configuration in ``project_config.py``, the file ``superheroes.db`` should come to lie next to ``manage.py`` in the ``examples/superheroes`` folder.